EV Terminology

 - CHAdeMO- A connector used for DCFC that is most commonly found on vehicles manufactured in Asia.

 - Range Anxiety- A term used to describe the fear of running out of battery power while driving an EV.
-After becoming familiar with owning and driving an EV for a short time, many people find that range anxiety becomes range awareness and they no longer have a fear of running out of energy.
+After becoming familiar with owning and driving an EV for a short time, many people find that "range anxiety" becomes "range awareness" and they no longer have a fear of running out of energy.

 Well there you have it.
 We hope this list helps acclimate you to the terms of the EV world.
 Please don’t hesitate to reach out if you feel like there should be something added to this list!